 I’ve made this portfolio first and foremost as a showcase of my work in Design.
 In addition, this portfolio also functions as a report of my personal development in different expertise areas that can be assesed by coaches from my study Industrial Design at the TU/e.

 I take a relatively entrepreneurial approach to life, aim for ambitious goals and seek to achieve the most I possibly can.
-This attitude during projects makes me either a guided and controlled leader in teams, or when no direct leadership is necessary a closely listening and hardworking member.
+This attitude during projects makes me either a guided and controlled transformational leader in teams, or when no direct leadership is necessary a closely listening and hardworking member.
 When I lead teams, I aim for a calm and respectful atmosphere where I try to balance personal skillsets of team members to accomplish more effective results.
 My interest in design is centred around the connection between the digital and the physical.
 I like to create experiences and extend or enhance our everyday lives and professional work environments.

 My interests reach further than design alone.
 The audio-visual world namely compliments my creative passion through the media of photo- and videography.
 The fields in between design and media, being graphic- and sound design for example, have my interest alike.
-Regardless to the interest in these more abstract fields, is the tangible experience one that I truly value, as I see the use of additional senses as an necessity.
+From this world of ‘aesthetic communication’ I bridge my storytelling abilities towards that of design to help express abstract parts of concepts and immerse users in the experiences I create.

 Many courses and projects have contributed to making me the design student that I have become today.
 Not only did they help to develop my skills in the different areas of expertise, but also to shape a mindset from which my professional identity and vision are build.
 I have always aimed towards a broad development, focusing on mastering skills and knowledge in as many areas as possible.
 This is something that is reflected in the electives and projects that I chose during the past few semesters.

-UNiD is a committee of study association Lucid from Industrial Design that makes a magazine three times a year.
+UNID is a committee of study association Lucid from Industrial Design that makes a magazine twice a year.
 The magazine is about Design and everything that surrounds it.
-For this committee I am a media member, which means I make photos for the articles where I collaborate with other members that write and design the pages.
+For this committee I have been a media member for two years, which means that I make photos for the articles where I collaborate with other members that write and design the pages.
 I make photos for around four articles every issue and visit many inspiring experts for interviews and photoshoots.
 Since this year I am the Chief of Media.
 That means I coach all media members and am end responsible for all photos, videos and podcasts.
-For more information about the UNiD magazine, visit unid-magazine.nl, the website I helped to build, together with a team.
+For more information about the UNID magazine, visit unid-magazine.nl, the website I helped to build, together with a team.

 Next to my studies I want to continue to further develop my own company ‘De Filmstudio’.
 At this moment in time we make videos for organizations that mainly surround the TU/e.
 I however, have the ambition to reach out of that bubble and reach to new and bigger clients to create higher production value video productions.